TIC-13/llm-benchmark-mobile/.github/ISSUE_TEMPLATE/model-request.md

 ---
-name: "️️⚙️  Model Request"
+name: ️️⚙️  Model Request
 about: Request a new model in MLC-LLM
-title: '[Model Request] '
+title: "[Model Request] "
-labels: ['new-models']
+labels: ''
 assignees: ''

 ---